 The classical nude is has no awareness of the viewer’s gaze.
 They exist in a narrative snapshot preserved for our appreciation.
 But more recent artists have disrupted this pattern with subjects who meet the viewer’s eye.
 In The Nude Maja, Francisco Goya’s anonymous subject is fully aware and unashamed.
 Going further, Nude Girl by Gwendolen Mary John seems exhausted from the scrutiny, and The Marchesa Casati by Romaine Brooks presents herself ominously, seemingly weaponizing her nakedness.

 The body in motion is a unique challenge for painters and sculptors.
 Ben Enwonwu distorts the body to capture movement in Negritude.
 Suzanne Valadon, well acquainted with bodily motion after a short career as an acrobat, combines three figures into a single implied motion in The Launch of the Net.

 The reclining nude is ridiculously prevalent in art.
 Honestly it’s just everywhere.
 And while casual, daytime repose can certainly be considered an ideal of relaxation, the truth is more lascivious.
 The theme of nude women draped languorously over furniture exploded in popularity during heyday of Orientalist art, and were referred to as odalisques, originally a term for female slaves in Turkish harems.
 Lawrence Alma-Tadema’s The Tepidarium is a perfect example, but there are many, many more.
 Later artists would interrogate the form, as Manet did in Olympia, where the nude subject is clearly a prostitute, and the visitor is placed in the position of their John.
 But subversion only goes so far, and it’s difficult to rationalize a reclining nude as anything other than a titilating display of submissive sexual availability.

 As contemporary viewers of art, it’s to ask useful question “who this art is for?”
 The nude is a complicated theme because it claims to represent the best of humanity, yet cannot escape the biases and desires of the humans who create them.

 Got questions, comments or corrections about The Nude in Art?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.